 Toys "R" Us faced bankruptcy and failed relaunch before the pandemic.

-This resurrection comes four years after the company filed for Chapter 11 bankruptcy due to debt of $5 billion.
+This resurrection comes four years after Toys "R" Us filed for Chapter 11 bankruptcy due to debt of $5 billion.
 It also comes one year after a failed relaunch of the brand.
 In its last relaunch, the store attempted to focus on smaller locations and interactive events that allowed children to play with toys before buying them.